arijitkroy/get-my-shirt/README.md

 ## Project Overview
 Problem Statement:
-We aim to solve the losses of the ecommerce websites due to returns related to the size issue of the person buying the product.
+We aim to solve the losses faced by the e-commerce websites due to returns related to the size issues of the person buying the shirts / T-shirts.

 Solution / Approach:
 "Get My Shirt" is a web application that predicts a user's T-shirt size from an uploaded image and then recommends T-shirts from a database of scrapped e-commerce platforms like Meesho.
 The app leverages computer vision, artificial intelligence, deep learning, and web scraping to provide a personalized shopping experience.